CelestialMelody/fs-rs/README.md

 curl https://sh.rustup.rs -sSf | sh
 ```

-then you can use `cargo` to build and run:
+then you can use the following command to build and run:

 ```bash
 # for the first time